- Tech Insight

-A change is coming in the hard drive industry.
-As storage densities have increased dramatically over the years, one of the most elemental aspects of hard drive design, the logical block format size know as a sector, has remained constant.
+A change has come in the hard drive industry.
+As storage densities increased dramatically over the years, one of the most elemental aspects of hard drive design, the logical block format size know as a sector, had remained constant.

-Beginning in late 2009, accelerating in 2010 and hitting mainstream in 2011, hard drive companies are migrating away from the legacy sector size of 512 bytes to a larger, more efficient sector size of 4096 bytes, generally referred to as 4K sectors, and now referred to as the Advanced Format by IDEMA (The International Disk Drive Equipment and Materials Association).
+Around 2010, hard drive companies began migrating away from the legacy sector size of 512 bytes to a larger, more efficient sector size of 4096 bytes, generally referred to as 4K sectors and now referred to as the Advanced Format by IDEMA (The International Disk Drive Equipment and Materials Association).

-For over 30 years, data stored on hard drives has been formatted into small logical blocks called sectors.
-The legacy sector size is 512 bytes.
-In fact, many aspects of modern computer systems still have design assumptions with regard to this fundamental format standard.
+For over 30 years, data stored on hard drives has been formatted into small logical blocks called sectors, with a legacy sector size of 512 bytes.
+Many aspects of modern computer systems still have design assumptions based on this format standard.

 Figure 1.
 Legacy Sector Layout on Hard Drive Media

 The structure of this sector layout was designed as follows: